In addition to the minimum required credits for graduation, a student’s diploma type will be designated as follows:

 **A Pathway to Graduation consists of 5 elements (combination of Regents Examinations and/or CDOS experience).
 To obtain this pathway, all students must meet minimum score requirements on the following 4 elements: English Language Arts, Math, Science and one Social Studies Regents Examination.
 The 5th element completes the pathway and can be attained by meeting a minimum score requirement on an additional Math, Science or Social Studies Regents Examination, or by successful completion of the CDOS Pathway (completion of 216 hours of CTE coursework and/or work-based learning experiences, of which at least 54 hours must be in work-based learning experiences).

-- To be eligible for senior (grade 12) status, the proposed senior year program must include the potential to graduate in June.
+- To be eligible for senior (grade 12) status, 15 credits are required, and the proposed senior year program must include the potential to graduate in June.

 Each student is encouraged to make course choices based on discussion with parents, counselors and review of the Program of Studies.
 Students have the opportunity to makes changes to their course requests after parental review and prior to the end of the programming process.